Kosovo at the 2016 Summer Olympics

 Kosovo participated at the 2016 Summer Olympics in Rio de Janeiro, Brazil from 5 to 21 August 2016.
 It was represented by the Olympic Committee of Kosovo (KOK/OKK) with a delegation of eight people, including three men and five women.
 Most of them were awarded places in their respective sporting events through wild card entries and Tripartite Commission invitations.
 Two Kosovar athletes, on the other hand, qualified directly for the Olympics on merit: judoka Nora Gjakova (women's 57 kg) and Majlinda Kelmendi (women's 52 kg), the lone returning Olympian on the team after representing Albania four years earlier in London.
 The world's top-ranked judoka in her weight category and the frontrunner for the country's first Olympic medal, Kelmendi was selected to become Kosovo's flag bearer in the opening ceremony.

-Kosovo left Rio de Janeiro with its first Olympic gold medal, won by Kelmendi.
+Kosovo left Rio de Janeiro with its first Olympic medal of any color, an Olympic gold medal, won by Kelmendi.